 Our three-year residency program begins in your second post-graduate year (PGY-2).
 We encourage you to apply to the Mount Sinai Beth Israel Preliminary/Neurology program for your PGY-1 year.

 We are a small program, with a dozen residents, which means you enjoy close relationships with faculty members, both in clinical training and research.
-We assign you a mentor to work with throughout the three years; you also choose a research mentor who helps you develop independent clinical research projects with the goal of presentation at a scientific meeting and publication.
+Every resident is assigned a mentor for academic and emotional support throughout the three years; you also choose a clinical research mentor who helps you develop independent clinical research projects with the goal of presentation at scientific meetings and publication.
 All residents have dedicated research time in the PGY-3 year.

 Our residents have diverse interests that have included careers in Global Neurology, clinical research, and education.
 Residents have served on the editorial board of the Resident and Fellow section of Neurology, as chairs in hospital committees, and have written grants while in training.
 All of our recent graduates have presented at national or international conferences.
 Recently awarded scholarships include the AAN Enhanced Resident Leadership Program, AAN Leadership for Women Program, AAN Neurology on the Hill, AAN Palatucci Advocacy Leadership Scholarship, the American Association of Neuromuscular and Electrodiagnostic Medicine Junior Member Leadership Liaison Program, and the Harvard Macy Program for Post-Graduate Trainees: Future Academic Clinician-Educators.

-Training takes place throughout the Mount Sinai Health System and is based in Manhattan.
-This includes Mount Sinai Beth Israel (MSBI), Mount Sinai Downtown Union Square, The Mount Sinai Hospital (MSH), Mount Sinai West (MSW), and Mount Sinai New York Eye and Ear (MSNYEE).
+Training takes place throughout the Sinai system and is based in Manhattan.
+This includes Mount Sinai Hospital (MSH), Mount Sinai West (MSW), Mount Sinai Downtown Union Square, Mount Sinai Beth Israel (MSBI), and Mount Sinai New York Eye and Ear (MSNYEE).
 We treat a diverse socioeconomic population and receive referrals from across the country, guaranteeing you a wide variety of clinical experiences.

 Aside from electives, residents have required rotations in Neuromuscular (MS Downtown), Movement Disorders (MS Downtown), Neuro-ophthalmology (MSNYEE), and Neuro-oncology (MSH) to provide depth to their knowledge base and enhance outpatient exposure.
 PGY-3 and PGY-4 residents rotate through the Mount Sinai West Multiple Sclerosis Clinic in addition to their continuity clinic.